 Address: 161, Sajik-ro, Jongno-gu, Seoul | 서울특별시 종로구 사직로 161 (세종로)

-Gyeongbokgung is the most popular palace to visit because of its grandeur and scale.
-There’s tons of amazing spots to do a hanbok photo shoot and you’ll end up with truly memorable photos.
+Gyeongbokgung is the most popular palace to visit after renting a hanbok in Seoul, because of its grandeur and scale.
+There’s tons of amazing spots to do a photo shoot and you’ll end up with a truly memorable souvenir of your trip to Korea.

 Don’t miss Gwanghwamun Gate either!
 It’s Gyeongbokgung’s main gate, and it’s a huge, intricate and amazing place to get the first photos of your hanbok rental in Seoul.
 If you time your visit for 10AM or 2PM on any day, except Tuesday, you can catch the Changing of the Royal Guard ceremony in front of the Gate as well.